wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 1. For CIDR block, see below</a>.

-    To make naming conflicts more avoidable:
+    To make naming conflicts more avoidable, use a standard naming convention:

-    PROTIP: Some organizations allocate the bottom half of the 255 possibilities to private and upper half to public addresses:
+    PROTIP: The last two parts of VPC subnet always have ".0.0", with the bottom half of the 255 possibilities allocated to private and upper half to public addresses:

     * private       10.1.0.0/24 &nbsp; (< 129)
     * public &nbsp; 10.129.0.0/24 (> 128)
     <br /><br />

-    PROTIP: Alternataely, use a <strong>convention</strong> replacing the "??" in the IP address above with a <strong>pre-defined</strong> set of numbers for each separate environment and architectural <strong>tier</strong>, with duplicate zones.
+    PROTIP: In the subnet for each Availability Zone, replace the "??" in the IP address with a <strong>pre-defined</strong> set of numbers associated with each separate environment and architectural <strong>tier</strong>.
 For example, if the VPC is assigned this CIDR:

-    <pre><strong>10.16.??.0/20
+    <pre><strong>10.1.??.0/20
     </strong></pre>

     The ?? is replaced with one of the Zone numbers: